larsga/historical-data/README.md

 Grain harvests per year in Norway broken down by grain species, 1835-2019, measured in 1000 tons.

-It had to cobbled together from a number of different publications, all from Norway's Central Bureau of Statistics:
+It had to be cobbled together from a number of different publications, all from Norway's Central Bureau of Statistics:

   * [Norges offisielle statistikk 1968](https://www.ssb.no/a/histstat/hs1968.pdf): page 138, years 1835-1966